 While a bit of silliness is always welcome, unless there’s some degree of usefulness in a stocking filler it will inevitably be confined to a drawer or, worse still, landfill.
 If ‘Santa’ is buying for someone particularly difficult, foodie treats are often a good option.
 A waxed cheddar cheese, miniature liqueurs and pots of jams or marmalade are often featured amongst our team’s treats.
 Yum!

 4. Gifts that keep giving

 Christmas is always over far too quickly so keep the stocking-generated enjoyment running throughout the year.
 A pair of socks or magazine for Christmas day itself, followed by a monthly subscription, is a perfect solution.
-Our friends at Look Mate socks are a great option or think about a year's membership to a cinema or gallery.
+Our friends at Look Mate socks are a great option here.
+They will deliver one pair of jazzy socks a month to your lucky friend or family member.
+Or, alternatively, think about a year's membership to a cinema or gallery.

 5. Keep with tradition

 The tradition of an orange in your stocking is supposed to have originated as a representation of gold coins dropped down the chimney by St. Nicholas.
 Similarly, Victorian stockings would often feature a lump of coal as as sign of good luck.
 While coal would be unlikely to go down very well these days, developing your own, more popular, traditions can make your shopping considerably easier.
 Simply make a note of what’s gone down well in years gone by, repeat with something similar the following year, and gradually build on this list until you’ve developed a magic formula!

 Whatever Santa brings you this year, have a fantastic festive season!